Grief is the most common feeling experienced by anyone affected by death. It is normal after a loved one’s death.

 The ebb and flow of feelings can sometimes make it seem like you are on a roller coaster.
 Some or all of the following may be experienced while you are grieving.

 The well known Kübler-Ross model known as “the Five Stages of Grief” is a good guide of how feelings and emotions can be jumbled together and change over time.
-Most grieving people will go through all of these stages, but in different orders, intensities, and lengths of time.
 Some or all of the following may be seen in a person who is grieving.

 Dr. Kübler-Ross later refined her model to include seven stages of loss.
 For this updated guide, there are two additional stages that describe the ebb and flow or milestones in how these emotions change over time and the addition of a new emotional stage of pain and guilt.
 Three stages now combine a milestone with the predominant emotion during that stage, shock and denial, anger and bargaining, and acceptance and hope.

-This stage recognizes that denial is usually a result of a state of disbelief and numbed feelings.a
+This stage recognizes that denial is usually a result of a state of disbelief and numbed feelings.
+Inability to accept your loss may lead to overwhelming longing for your loved one or even the belief they are still alive.

 This stage recognizes that anger is the most likely emotion to make you want to bargain.
 You may lash out at those around you or reach to a higher power, offering anything in exchange for relief from your feelings and illness.